-1. The following scale of fees has been established by the Co un cil

-of the College of Physicians and Surgeons of Ontario: -

-a.
-REGISTRATION OF MATRICULATION 20 00

-b.
-PRIMARY EXAMINATION 20 00

-FINAL EXAMINATION, INCLUDING REGISTRATION

-These fees are to be paid to the Treasurer of the College before each

-Examination.

-d.
-ORDINARY REGISTRATION FEE 25 00
+1. The following scale of fees has been established by the Co unc il of the College of Physicians and Surgeons of Ontario:- a.
+Registration of Matriculation 20 (00 b.
+Primary Examination 20 (00 c.
+Final Examination, including Registration 30 (00 These fees are to be paid to the Treasurer of the College before each Examination. d.
+Ordinary Registration Fee 10 ()0 e.
+REGISTRATION OF ADDITIONAL DEGREES OR TITLES 90 This fee is only payable when the additional titles are registered at different times, but any number of such titles as are allowed to be registered, may be put on record at the first registration, for the single fee of \$10.00. · ·